stevenpbachman/RedList_Challenges/Methods.md

     # get average number of described tax now between 1999 and 2017
     tax.nov.year.mean = round((mean(tax.nov.year$Count)),0)

-**The discovery of new plants occurs at a fairly consistent rate, with a mean of 2242 per year (1999 – 2017)**
+**The description of new plants occurs at a fairly consistent rate, with a mean of 2242 per year (1999 – 2017)**

 Kew Bulletin example - look at year range 2003 - 2017 (2003 onwards as
 this is when 3.1 assessments first came in for plants).
 How many have